-The multi strategy hedge funds class includes eleven investments in hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
+The multi strategy hedge funds class includes nine investments in hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
 The strategies may include convertible arbitrage, merger arbitrage, and fixed income arbitrage positions.
 The fair values of the investments in this class have been estimated using the net asset value per share of the investments.
 The lock-up period is less than two years, and redemptions can be made quarterly.

 The multi asset class funds class includes two investments in an actively managed commingled fund that seeks to provide a diversified and risk-managed portfolio in pursuit of a targeted return.
 The strategies may include securities and other investments that provide exposure to issuers located in at least three different countries, including the U.S. The fair values of the investments in this class have been estimated using the net asset value per share of the investments.
+These investments can typically be liquidated within one month or less.

-The real asset funds class includes four investments in real estate, energy infrastructure and energy-related funds that invest globally, but with the majority being in U.S. commercial real estate.
+The real asset funds class includes seven investments in real estate, energy infrastructure and energy-related funds that invest globally, but with the majority being in U.S. commercial real estate.
 The fair values of the investments in this class have been estimated using the net asset value of the university's ownership interest in partners' capital.